Inzhenerka/docs.getdbt.tech/website/docs/faqs/Project/udfs-vs-macros.md

 UDFs execute **at query runtime** in the warehouse.
 While they can use Jinja templating in their definitions, they don't generate new SQL queries—they're pre-defined functions that get called by your SQL.

 :::note Expanding UDFs
-Currently, only SQL UDFs are supported.
-Python, Java, and Scala UDFs are planned for future releases.
-Once Python UDFs are available, they'll support conditionals and looping within the function logic itself (using Python syntax), but they'll still execute at runtime, not at compile time like macros.
+Currently, SQL and Python UDFs are supported.
+Java and Scala UDFs are planned for future releases.
+Python UDFs support conditionals and looping within the function logic itself (using Python syntax), and execute at runtime, not at compile time like macros.
 :::

 </Expandable>